fabriciofurni/phylo_fin/README.md

 ## Script 5

-Script to test for phylogeographical structure based on monophyly and RF distances.
+Script to run ASTRAL and GCF distance checks

-- Load libraries
-- Input phylogeny results from the windows
-- Test for monophyly using ape
-- Collecting results
-- Test RF distance for both mitochondrial and nuclear topologies